bigcommerce/dev-docs/docs/api-docs/getting-started/api-status-codes.md

 ## GraphQL API HTTP status codes

+All GraphQL errors return a 401 HTTP status code.

 | Code | Text | Purpose |
 |:----:|:-----|:--------|
 | **401** | **Unauthorized** | This response is sent when your client failed to provide credentials or its credentials were invalid. |